Prateek307/Prateek.github.io/README.md

 </p>

 <div style="text-align: justify;">
 For the efficient detection of spam content within posts, comments, and messages on Facebook.
 Hashmap and Tries can be utilized .
-Hashmap enables quick lookup and categorization of flagged patterns, while tries facilitate rapid matching against stored spam keywords and phrases.
+Hashmap enables quick lookup and categorization of flagged patterns, while tries facilitate rapid matching against stored spam keywords and phrases.[8][9][10]
 </div>

 <p align="center">